alejandraa0208/reading-notes/201-notes/class-06.md

 2.What are some advantages to creating object literals?

+- Advatages are simplicity and readability and object composition.

 3.How do objects differ from arrays?

 - Arrays are ordered lists of elements and objects are collections of key-valued pairs.